oscdoctest/Qi-Docs/docs/Qi_Stream_Behavior_API.rst

   Allowed by administrator accounts

 **Notes**
-The message body content is a QiStreamBehavior object serialized in JSON format.
+  For HTTP requests, the message body content is a QiStreamBehavior object that is serialized in JSON format.
 For example:

 ::